COVID-19 Service Guidelines

 If the CAC cannot separate families into different waiting rooms, arrange distancing by placing groupings of two chairs each (one caregiver/one child) at least six feet apart in the waiting room, with clearance to move in and out of the rooms with safe distances.
 This is the least desirable option and should be used as a last resort.

 In addition to physical distancing, if you decide to require masks, caregivers, children over the age of 2, staff, and team members should wear masks that cover the nose and mouth, and should be required to keep the mask on and covering the mouth and nose at all times.
-Face coverings and masks limit the spread of infection by limiting the dispersion of droplets from coughs, sneezes, talking and breathing.
+Masks limit the spread of infection by limiting the dispersion of droplets from coughs, sneezes, talking and breathing.

-While these barriers may provide some protection for the wearer, the primary benefit is to protect others.
-A secondary benefit is that masks and face coverings likely remind the wearer to not touch their face, mouth, nose or eyes.
+While these barriers provide some protection for the wearer, the additional benefit is to protect others.
+A secondary benefit is that masks likely remind the wearer to not touch their face, mouth, nose or eyes.
 When a mask is in place the wearer should try to minimize touching or constantly adjusting it.
 CACs should plan to keep a stock of disposable medical masks on hand to provide visitors who did not bring their own.
 See this CDC one-page info sheet on masks which may be posted in the facility or given to families to take home.
 See more information on the next page about masks and other personal protective equipment.

 Children, caregivers, staff, and teams should have access to sinks, soap, and water and should be encouraged to wash their hands frequently, including immediately upon arrival.
 If handwashing sinks are not available, hand sanitizing liquids/gels can be used.
 Hand hygiene should be performed prior to eating or touching the mouth, nose, or eyes.